 Mary was fiercely independent and with the excellent support of Home Care Staff, she remained living on her own until this February when illness forced a move to St Joseph’s Health Centre at the age of 97 years.

 Mary passed away peacefully on July 10, 2019 at the St. Joseph's Health Centre in Macklin, Saskatchewan at the age of 97 years.

 She will be sadly missed by her son, Barry (Doris); granddaughters, Ashley and Brittany (Blaine); great grandson, Sully; son in-law, Richard; grandchildren, Dixon, Marlon, Lauren; her sister, Grace; sisters in-laws, Violet, Rita, and Rose; as well as numerous other relatives and friends.

 Mary was predeceased by her husband, Norman; daughter, Marlene; and siblings, Fredrick, Jim, Richard and Charles.

-Thank you to the staff at St. Joseph’s for providing such good care and making Mary comfortable during these past three months.
+Thank you to the staff at St. Joseph’s for providing such good care and making Mary comfortable during these past four months.